Spotted blue-eye

-The spotted blue-eye (Pseudomugil gertrudae) is a species of fish in the family Pseudomugilidae.
-It is native to Papua New Guinea and northern Australia.
+The spotted blue-eye (Pseudomugil gertrudae), also known as the delicate blue-eye, Gertrude's blue-eye, or northern blue-eye, is a species of freshwater ray-finned fish in the family Pseudomugilidae.
+It is native to Indonesia, Papua New Guinea and northern Australia.
 It adapts readily to captivity and can be kept in a small freshwater aquarium.

 Taxonomy

-Max Carl Wilhelm Weber described Pseudomugil gertrudae in 1911 from specimens collected from Trangan Island in the Aru Islands, naming it in honour of Gertrude, the wife of Dr. Hugo Merton, who visited the islands in 1907–08.
-Common names include spotted blue-eye, delicate blue-eye, Gertrude's blue-eye, and northern blue-eye.
+Max Carl Wilhelm Weber described Pseudomugil gertrudae in 1911 from specimens collected from Trangan Island, the Aru Islands (in Indonesia).
+He named it in honor of Gertrude Merton, the wife of the German zoologist Hugo Merton.
+The couple visited the Aru Islands in 1907–08, and the type of this species was collected then.

 Description

-The spotted blue-eye has an elongated body generally up to 2.5 cm (1 in), or rarely 3 cm (1.2 in) in length.
-The overall colour is transparent to pale silver-white, sometimes with tints of tan or yellow.
-The rear half of the body is marked with three horizontal black lines, breaking up into spots anteriorly.
-The fins are yellow with black markings.
-Body size, colour and shape vary across its range: fish from the Aru Islands are larger, those from the vicinity of Darwin have orange pectoral fins, while fish from Goanna Lagoon in Arnhem Land have an orange body.
+The spotted blue-eye has an elongated body generally up to 2.5 cm in length; rarely, it may grow to 3 cm.
+The overall color is transparent to pale silver-white, sometimes with tints of tan or yellow.
+The rear half of the body is marked by three horizontal black lines (which break up into spots anteriorly), and the fins are yellow with black markings.
+Body size, color and shape vary across its range: for instance, fish from the Aru Islands are larger, those from the vicinity of Darwin have orange pectoral fins, while fish from Goanna Lagoon in Arnhem Land have an orange body.

 Distribution and habitat

 The spotted blue-eye is found in rivers in southern New Guinea, the Aru Islands, and the Northern Territory and Cape York Peninsula (Queensland) in Australia.
-Their habitat includes small slow-moving streams, often less than 60 cm (2 ft) deep, pools, and Melaleuca or Pandanus swamps.
-They have been found in water of pH 3.68 to 9.4.
+Its habitat includes small slow-moving streams, often less than 60 cm deep, pools, and Melaleuca or Pandanus swamps.
+It has been found in water with pH from 3.68 to 9.4.

 Feeding

-Though its diet has been little-studied, algae and small invertebrates make up a large part of it.
+Its diet has been little-studied, but algae and small invertebrates are believed to make up a large part of it.

-Breeding
+Reproduction

-Though little is known of its reproductive behaviour in the wild, the spotted blue-eye breeds readily in captivity.
+Little is known of the reproductive behavior of the spotted blue-eye in the wild, but it is believed to have a complex courtship behavior.
+In captivity, this species breeds readily.

-Pseudomugil gertrudae is believed to have a complex courtship behavior.
-That means during breeding season, especially the males they display bright colors and have specific fin positions that help attract females, yet detailed studies on their reproductive behavior is still limited.